clupasq/regex-crossword-goodies/README.md

 # Regex Crossword Goodies

-This project contains a set of enhancements for the http://regexcrossword.com/ website.
+This is a Google Chrome Extension that provides a set of enhancements for the http://regexcrossword.com/ website.

 ## Functionality

 * **Load/Save Puzzles** - you can copy/paste a textual representation of the current solution in order to resume it later.
-* **Show Errors** - performs a client-side validation of your solution against the REGEX expressions and shows the results (*note: it only validates complete rows/columns!*)

-## How to run

-* Copy the Javascript code and paste it into the browser's JS console

--or-

-* Run the code as a [bookmarklet](http://en.wikipedia.org/wiki/Bookmarklet)

-Both actions are valid only in the context of a page containing a puzzle to solve.

-I might turn this into a Chrome Extension in the future.

-## Browser support

-The code has been tested in Google Chrome 40 and Mozilla Firefox 35.
+* **Regex Validation** - as soon as you complete a row/column, the corresponding regex clues are automatically validated and their status is shown in red or green.
+This also works for the newly introduced hexagonal puzzles.
+* **Player Puzzle List Filter** - (only for authenticated users) - allows you to filter toggle between showing the entire puzzle list, or just the unsolved unambiguous puzzles available.

+Have fun playing this awesome game!